Painting of the former Caerphilly Miners' Hospital 1923-2011

 The information from Mr Fletcher is below:

 My maternal grandfather was John (Jack) Phillips.
 In 1923 he was a County Councillor and chairman of the Caerphilly and District Hospital Committee.
-It was he who opened the Caerphilly Miners’ Hospital.
+John Phillips: chairman of the Caerphilly and District Hospital Committee It was he who opened the Caerphilly Miners’ Hospital.
 The key he used to open the Hospital is still with the family.
 On three sides of the shaft is engraved the following: "PRESENTED TO Mr JOHN PHILLIPS, C.C AT THE OPENING OF THE HOSPITAL 30th JUNE 1923".

 Welsh Heritage-History of Caerphilly Miners' Hospital